SharanReddyy/K8s/README.md

-# Convert the java code using maven
+# Convert the folder using maven
 Do it using the following command:

     mvn clean package